Classic brick apartment building courtyard

 • You're ready to exit active operations, but the tax cost of a sale is too high

-• You qualify as an accredited investor (generally: net worth over $1M excluding primary residence, or annual income above $200K)
+• You likely qualify as an accredited investor; most long-term multifamily owners do (net worth over $1M excluding primary residence, or income above $200K)

 • Your mortgage is moderate relative to the building's value